How To Get A Noisy Classroom’s Attention

 12. Record them

-This wouldn’t work every day, and would only work if you have signed permission from each student’s family and the principal and….but if it fits, start recording, with some visible evidence of doing so–maybe a screen capture of Skype.
+This wouldn’t work every day, and would only work if you have signed permission from each student’s family and the principal and….but if it fits, start recording, with some visible evidence of doing so.
 Or even a fake red light that implies recording video.
 Tell them it’s for a project for a video all parents will see at the end of the year (for elementary), a YouTube channel, documentary, etc.

 You know them better than I do–what would convince them?